EXPOSITION: Chapter 3:1-31

 The new covenant is a new “administration”.
 This is crucial to understanding the covenants and how they work.
 Paul refers to the covenants as plural – “covenants of promise” (Eph 2:12) – and the promise as singular.
 Because God is “one” (Dt 6:4), and does not change, there is only one purpose flowing through history.
 And that is the “promise” of the proteuangelion of Gen 3:15 that the “seed of the woman” would crush the serpent’s head, which then flows through to God’s promise to Abram of a seed (Gen 15), being ultimately fulfilled in Christ as the “one” seed (Gal 3:16).
 With the one promise there is one purpose and therefore one covenant but various administrations.
 We can therefore speak of the covenant.
 This then shows continuity as the dominant dynamic of God’s covenant purpose in history.
 Discontinuity is the exception, not the general rule, and only ever the exception when the NT explicitly specifies.
 For example, Hebrews clearly teaches that sabbaths, sacrifice, and temple are types and shadows (8:5; 10:1), as does Paul (Col 2:17; 1 Cor 10:6, 11), pointing to the substance and fulfilment in Christ.

 Because “…the path of the just is like the shining sun, that shines ever brighter unto the perfect day” (Prov 4:18), revelation – the light of God – shines progressively brighter, finally culminating in Christ.
-The path of the just is a progressive revelation and journey through the covenants, beginning in Adam, through to Abraham, Moses and David, and climaxing in Christ; each covenant, building on the others, brings an advanced administration of the promise, facilitating with each covenant an increase of the Kingdom of God (Is 9:7).
+The path of the just is a progressive revelation through the covenants, beginning in Adam, through to Abraham, Moses and David, and climaxing in Christ; each covenant, building on the others, brings an advanced administration of the promise, facilitating with each covenant an increase of the Kingdom of God (Is 9:7).

 And so, in the climax of the covenant the righteousness of God has been “manifested apart from the law”.
 Rather than the administration of the law inscripturated through Moses on tables of stone, the law-word of God is now manifested – displayed and demonstrated – indeed, incarnated through the Son (Heb 1:1-2; Jn 1:1-4, 14).
 With the shift from the old covenant to the new, incarnation has been added to inscripturation—the path of the just shines progressively to the full light of the “Son”.
 The written Word is not dispensed with because Christ has come.
 Hence, the law-word of God flows through into the Gospel—continuity rather than discontinuity.
 This is why Paul can claim, “All Scripture [including all OT commandments] is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness” (2 Tim 3:16).
 Accordingly, this new administration does not manifest God’s righteousness through “works of the law”; it is categorically “apart” from human merit.